Multi-Order Networks for Action Unit Detection: Abstract

 \section{Abstract}

-Deep multi-task methods, where several tasks are learned within a single network, have recently attracted increasing attention.
-Burning point of this attention is their capacity to capture inter-task relationships.
-Current approaches either only rely on weight sharing, or add explicit dependency modelling by decomposing the task joint distribution using Bayes chain rule.
+\tac{Action Units (AU) are muscular activations used to describe facial expressions.
+Therefore accurate AU recognition unlocks unbiaised face representation which can improve face-based affective computing applications.
+From a learning standpoint AU detection is a multi-task problem with strong inter-task dependencies.
+To solve such problem, most approaches either rely on weight sharing, or add explicit dependency modelling by decomposing the joint task distribution using Bayes chain rule.
 If the latter strategy yields comprehensive inter-task relationships modelling, it requires imposing an arbitrary order into an unordered task set.
-Most importantly, this sequence ordering choice has been identified as a critical source of performance variations.
-In this paper, we present Multi-Order Network (MONET), a multi-task learning method with joint task order optimization.
-MONET uses a differentiable order selection based on soft order modelling inside Birkhoff’s polytope to jointly learn task-wise recurrent modules with their optimal chaining order.
-Furthermore, we introduce warm up and order dropout to enhance order selection by encouraging order exploration.
-Experimentally, we first validate MONET capacity to retrieve the optimal order in a toy environment.
-Second, we use an attribute detection scenario to show that MONET outperforms existing multi-task baselines on a wide range of dependency settings.
-Finally, we demonstrate that MONET significantly extends state-of-the-art performance in Facial Action Unit detection.
+Crucially, this ordering choice has been identified as a source of performance variations.
+In this paper, we present Multi-Order Network (MONET), a multi-task method with joint task order optimization.
+MONET uses a differentiable order selection to jointly learn task-wise modules with their optimal chaining order.
+Furthermore, we introduce warmup and order dropout to enhance order selection by encouraging order exploration.
+Experimentally, we first demonstrate MONET capacity to retrieve the optimal order in a toy environment.
+Second, we validate MONET architecture by showing that MONET outperforms existing multi-task baselines on multiple attribute detection problems chosen for their wide range of dependency settings.
+More importantly, we demonstrate that MONET significantly extends state-of-the-art performance in AU detection.}

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{